-What was Donna, a fictional character, doing at the World Trade Center just one day after being defrocked as a minister?
-Was it linked to the hateful rants that Malik had been sending from Al Qaeda?
+What was Donna, a fictional character, doing at the World Trade Center just one day after being defrocked as a minister for choosing the Golden Rule over church rules?
+How was Donna influenced by the hateful rants that Malik had been sending from Al Qaeda?

 The answers to these and other questions are revealed in the final chapters of Almost Awakened.

 Religion is a dangerous medicine: Too little can harm.
 Too much can kill.
 This theme is explored throughout the novel, as the characters explore Eastern and Western faiths in an effort to live a life of love.
 They wonder if “religion kills” when the common wisdom of the Golden Rule is ignored; and extremism is used to justify wars, Inquisitions, terrorism and prejudice against others whose gender, race, religion or sexual orientation is different than yours.